mmshahria/GlassboardTech-API-Reference/Closes/PATCH Update Close by ID.md

 <strong>formDFiledDate<strong> `date-time`

-The Date and time at which the Form-D filing was completed.
+The Date and time at which the Form-D filing is completed.

 <strong>blueSkyPaidDate<strong> `date-time`